 Employees are allowed to take paternity leave for 1 or 2 consecutive weeks.
-Taking leaves in two or more separated weeks or consecutive days is not allowed.
-Only one extended period of leave is allowed even when it’s a case of two or more newborns.
+Taking leaves in 2 or more separated weeks or consecutive days is not allowed.
+Only one extended period of leave is allowed, regardless of the number of newborns.

 Pension and Social Security

 All employers in the Isle of Man need to make social security contributions of 12.8% on all weekly earnings above the income of 118 Pounds Sterling.